Under federal child pornography indictment, Foxboro High School teacher out of job

-FOXBORO -- The Foxboro High School teacher facing federal child pornography charges is now out of a job.
+The Foxboro High School teacher in jail facing federal child pornography charges is out of a job.

 Davis, who worked for three years as a special education teacher, had been on unpaid administrative leave following his arrest Aug.
 16 by the FBI.